zhiburt/tabled/README.md

 ### Highlight

-`Highlight` can be used to change a borders of target sector.
+`Highlight` can be used to change the borders of target region.
 Here's an example.

 ```rust